PMArkive/libgcadapter/README.md

 # libgcadapter

-A library for interfacing with the Wii U GameCube Adapter.
+A library for communicating with the Wii U GameCube Adapter.

 # Usage